 The town supports artisans and companies such as MOD to promote their products overseas, including the United States and Russia.
 That entails a consortium of craftsmen, and an official trademark that allows customers to recognize a genuine piece of Derutan pottery.
 Stamped on authentic pottery hand made in the town, the trademark is also found on windows of local shops and factories that adhere to the standards of Derutan pottery production.

 Exchanging antique ceramics with museums (such as Victoria and Albert Museum in London and the State Hermitage Museum located in St. Petersburg), those outside of Italy are educated on the history of Deruta and its contribution to the development of ceramics.
 Events are held in the town to attract talented artists and people from all over the world, and to present historical artworks to the public.
-For the second time this year the city will host Magia di un’Arte from June 26-July 12 2009.
+Since 2008 in Summer the city hosts Magia di un’Arte.
 Exhibitions, crafts, Umbrian cuisine and concerts are held throughout Deruta, including a “laboratory” open to all to create pottery under the guidance of master ceramists.

 The town is draped in ceramics — from the lapis blue tiles that lay on the floor of the mayor’s office to the table tops of the local restaurants.
 The people are a testament to their craft and artistry.
 One can spend the day just walking around and enjoying the art around them, or they can visit the numerous shops to purchase a piece of ceramic art.